Faculty and Professional Diversity Learning Communities

 The Office of Faculty Development and the Office of Diversity & Inclusion have joined forces to offer Everyone Counts.
 This program began in February 2010 as a way of engaging faculty, graduate student instructors, and staff on diversity through the Southwest Michigan RACE Exhibit Initiative.
 As such, the inaugural program focused on race and ethnicity and empowered participants to explore this topic in a supportive community.
-These learning communities serve to equip faculty, graduate student instructors, and staff with the skills needed to implement course objectives and campus programming centered on diversity.
+These learning communities serve to equip faculty, part-time instructors, teaching assistants, staff members, and graduate students with the skills needed to implement course objectives and campus programming centered on diversity.

 Each year participants will focus on a topic area of diversity.
 In this year-long experience, participants will engage in regular meetings within a diverse group of 8-12 people who discuss literature on their diversity topic area, share best practices, listen to guest speakers, attend workshops and conferences, and dialogue around challenges and opportunities.
 The learning communities are designed for both personal and institutional transformation.
 Participants will be able to:

 - Acquire tools to facilitate dialog between and within diverse groups

 - Learn and practice ways of responding to intercultural conflict

 - Work and lead more effectively to create a campus climate which is affirming and validating of diverse experiences and perspectives